-Postnatal yoga poses can help you build self-confidence and the deep breathing will calm and relax you.
+Postnatal yoga poses can help you build self-confidence and deep breathing will calm and relax you.
 Starting a postnatal yoga and meditation practice can help manage depression and anxiety in new moms.

 4. Improve bladder control

 Many mothers experience bladder control problems and incontinence, as well as decreased sexual pleasure.
 Yoga and pelvic floor or Kegel exercises help to strengthen and tone pelvic floor muscles and improve bladder control and urine flow.

 5. Strengthen abdominal muscles